- Operating leases defined

-An operating lease is a contract where an owner of an asset (or lessor) gives someone (a lessee) access to that asset.
+An operating lease is a contract where an owner of an asset, referred to as the lessor, gives someone, the lessee, access to that asset.
 Typically, the lessee is able to use the asset for a period of time, which is less than the economic life of the asset, in exchange for the lessee making payments for an agreed upon period of time.

-Operating lease treatment under ASC 840 vs ASC 842: What is changing?
+Operating lease treatment under ASC 842 vs. ASC 840: What is changing?

-Under the old lease accounting standard, ASC 840, operating leases were considered off-balance-sheet transactions.
+Under ASC 840, operating leases were considered off-balance sheet transactions.
 The expense associated with the arrangements was recognized in the income statement, but there was not any balance sheet impact.
-This made it difficult to understand the volume of commitments a company had entered into, and could make comparisons between companies difficult, depending on if they had different approaches to leased vs. capital assets.
+This made it difficult to understand the volume of commitments a company had entered into.
+It could also make comparisons between companies difficult, depending on if they had different approaches to leased vs. capital assets.
 In an effort to increase transparency, the FASB issued ASC 842, Leases.
 One of the provisions of this new standard is that all leases must be recognized on a company’s balance sheet.
-For operating leases specifically, ASC 842 requires recognition of a right of use (ROU) asset and a corresponding lease liability upon lease commencement.
+For operating leases, ASC 842 requires recognition of a right of use (ROU) asset and a corresponding lease liability upon lease commencement.

-Lease classification under ASC 842 is relatively similar to ASC 840, although certain “bright lines” for classification have been removed consistent with the more “principles-based” approach of ASC 842.
+Lease classification under ASC 842 is relatively similar to the operating lease vs. capital lease criteria under ASC 840, but certain “bright lines” for classification have been removed consistent with the more “principles-based” approach of ASC 842.
 For a lease to be classified as a finance lease, it must meet one of the five finance lease criteria, listed below.
 If the lease does not fall under any of these criteria, it is classified as an operating lease.

 Transference of title/ownership to the lessee

-Lease arrangement grants the lessee an option to purchase the asset, that is reasonably certain to be exercised.
+The lease arrangement grants the lessee an option, which is reasonably certain to be exercised, to purchase the asset.

 Lease term for major part of the remaining economic life of the asset